robbyxp1/QuickJSON/README.md

 The files QuickJSONDeepEquals, ..FromObject, ..ToObject, ..TokenReader, ..
 Gets, ..ObjectFilter, StringParserTextReader are all optional for a simple string read and write JSON converter.

+## Fluent Formatter

+A simple Fluent Formatter, JSONFormatter is also present.
+This can construct JSON strings quickly and easily using a fluent format.

 ## Tests

 The NUnit test DLL has plenty of examples of how to use the above functions.
 See JSONTests.cs.
 Note it expects a folder called c:\code which is available for writing.